 View the COVID-19 Municipal Utility Relief Program Application Form below.
 Multiple Languages are available.
-Eligible customers must apply by December 1, 2021 (this has been extended from the original deadline, December 30, 2020).
+Eligible customers must apply by December 1, 2021.

 PLEASE NOTE: CARES Act funds will only be available until all funds have been exhausted, so please apply as soon as possible.